-Long faces have a reputation as being one of the most interesting facial shapes to work around, given their dimensions.
-Also referred to as an oblong face shape, long faces are characterized as having high foreheads, wide cheekbones (but a narrow facial width) and strong, sometimes squarish jaws.
+Long faces have a reputation of being one of the most interesting facial shapes to work around, given their dimensions.
+Also referred to as oblong face shape, long faces are characterized as having high foreheads, wide cheekbones (but a narrow facial width) and strong, sometimes squarish jaws.
 There are also true oblongs, who have the same dimensions but have a rounder chin.
-Some consider this facial structure the hardest to work with, but looking for short hairstyles for long faces is a challenge we won’t shy away from as we consider these dimensions truly unique and distinctive in their own right.
+Some consider this facial structure the hardest to work with, but looking for short hairstyles for long faces is a challenge we won’t shy away from.
+We consider these dimensions truly unique and distinctive in their own right.
 A lot of our celebrity #wcws were born with this facial shape, and have been nailing style after style, so really, the possibilities are endless!

 1. Rounded Shag

-Another chic short hairstyles for long faces is the short bob that has layers around the hairline that angle downwards rounds out your strong jaw, while tapering some length off of your cheekbones.
+Another chic short hairstyles for long faces is the short bob that has layers around the hairline that angle downwards rounds out your strong jaw while tapering some length off of your cheekbones.
 Some smart stylists pair this with long, side-swept bangs for an even softer effect.
 Don’t go for too much graduation at the back though, as this can make you look top-heavy.
-A light leave-in conditioner, like Nexxus New York Salon Care Hydra-Light Leave-In Conditioning Foam, provides softness and shape.

 3. Fringed Pixie